VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Store/objects/GraphQLSettingsType.md

 # GraphQLSettingsType ==~object~==

-The `GraphQLSettingsType` represents the settings configuration for GraphQL, including parameters to manage its operation and performance.
+This type represents the settings configuration for GraphQL, including parameters to manage its operation and performance.

 ## Fields